Deep CNN Framework for Audio Event Recognition using Weakly Labeled Web Data: Introduction

 The rest of the paper is organized as follows.
-In Section 2 we describe our proposed framework.
-In Section 3 we give details of our experiments and results and finally conclude in Section 4.
+In Section \ref{sec:cnn} we describe our proposed approach for CNN based AED relying on weakly labeled data.
+In Section \ref{sec:expts} we describe the experiments and results.
+Lastly, we conclude in Section \ref{sec:conclusions}.